 So much has been canceled since March 2020.
 We’ve missed graduations and school dances and so many rites of passage.
 Not this year!
 Black queer prom will be on and poppin.
 It’s this year’s must go to Pride event.
-More details to come.
+Click here to RSVP!

 Monday June 27 – Friday July 1, 10AM-4PM daily

 Y-WE and Bike Works are teaming up for Black Girls/NB Bike.
 In this program participants will get to ride around Seattle, learn the rules of the road, basic bike safety, how to fix a flat tire, and more.
 You don’t have to have a bike or know how to ride to participate.
 There is an opportunity to earn a bike.
 Lunch and snacks will be provided.
 This program is open to Black identifying cis and trans girls and non-binary youth ages 13-18.
 All Y-WE programs are free to the participant, however if you would like to earn a bike that will cost $20.

 Hosted by Chandrika Francis of the Oshun Swim School, this is a four day exploration of Blackness and water.
 On the first day participants will be on land for a discussion: We Come From Mermaids, African Diaspora & Water.
 The next three days we’re going to get in the pool and learn some basic swimming skills culminating in a pool party.
 First time swimmers are especially welcome.

 Let’s Hike!
 Join Y-WE staff Mary Williams for a stunning day at Deception Pass State Park.
 Together we’ll explore the trails and have lunch on the beach.
 All Fitness Levels Welcome.